BenjaminMichaelis/DotnetTemplates/templates/Library/NuGet/README.md

 # NuGet Library

-A base template for NuGet Library Packages
+A base template for NuGet Library Packages, with unit tests, and github actions

 ## Startup Steps